 Since I have been talking about what we are going to do while in Austin with some of my blogger friends, I have had a craving for some good TexMex food.
 I opened my very worn copy of Homesick Texan Cookbook and decided to make some Carnitas!

 I switched up the recipe a little…and I wanted to use pineapple juice instead of orange juice.
 When I worked at Pappasitos back in high school, I learned that they marinate their meats in a mixture of soy sauce and pineapple juice.
 The pineapple juice does a great job of tenderizing the meat and so I decided to use it in my carnitas.
 I’m glad I did because they were divine!

-When pork has browned and most of the fat has cooked off, it’s ready!
-Adjust seasonings to taste and serve on warmed tortillas with fixings.
+- When pork has browned and most of the fat has cooked off, it’s ready!
+Adjust seasonings to taste and serve on warmed tortillas with all the fixings.